finos/common-cloud-controls/docs/governance/community-guidelines/releases/cmb.md

 - Commitment to process and protocol
 - Ability to parse and relay complex feedback
 - Fundamental knowledge of the domain featured in the release
-- Availability and responsiveness during the release cycle (at least one month)
+- Reasonable availability and responsiveness during the release cycle (at least one month)

 ### Breach of Decorum